mozilla/ActiveData/docs/jx_clause_select.md

 ### Simple String

-If the name of the name, or path, of the value is not changed, a string will do just fine:
+If the name, or path, of the value is not changed, a string will do just fine:

 <table><tr><td>
 <b>Use String Names</b><br>